KevinBatdorf/animate-in-view/readme.txt

 = Features =
 - Set a threshold for when the block starts to animate
 - Run only once, or each time it comes in/out of view
+- Wrap any existing block with the Animate In block with the push of a button
 - Transition in left, right, or neither (fade only)
 - Change the class name used to add your own custom animations

-= Tips =
+= General Tips & Tricks =
+- You can wrap the currently selected block with an Animate In View block by pressing the icon toward the end of the toolbar.
+It will only show if it's not already the direct child of an Animate In View block.
-- You may want to wrap around or place within group blocks to ensure content styling is consistent.
+- You may want to place within group blocks to ensure content styling is consistent.
 Some themes may reguire a group block be at the top level.
 Alternatively, the Animate In View block has alignment controls enabled just in case.
 - Nest blocks to stagger animations.
 The animations won't start until all are in view, then one by one.
-- The Animate In View block comes with a single nested group block by default, but you can may others as well.
+- The Animate In View block comes with a single nested group block by default, but you may use others as well.
-- Use the list view to drag and drop blocks into the group block (or beside it).
+- Use the list view to drag and drop blocks into the Animate In View block.

 == Installation ==